 (first full week)

 Change can be stressful if you resist it or just let it happen but if you prepare yourself change can be a positive thing--or at least less scary.
-See Positively Present for some ideas on how to do that.
+See How to Deal with the Stress of change

 Dog Days of Summer